Kevin Stitt: Guns

-The first law Stitt signed after taking office permitted anyone 21 or older, or 18 if a member or veteran of the United States Armed Forces, to carry a firearm without obtaining a permit or completing training.
+The first law Stitt signed after taking office permitted anyone 21 or older, or 18 if a member or veteran of the United States Armed Forces, to carry a firearm without obtaining a permit or completing training, after which gun deaths in Oklahoma increased by nearly 20% compared to the previous ten years.
 Stitt also signed HB2010, which expands the places a firearm may be carried to include municipal zoos and parks, regardless of size, as long as it is concealed.

 Healthcare

 Stitt opposes Medicaid expansion in Oklahoma.
 His refusal to expand the program resulted in the filing of an citizens' initiative petition, State Question 802, to enact the expansion into the state constitution notwithstanding Stitt's opposition.

+Immigration

+While Stitt implemented Operation Guardian to aid President Trump's deportation efforts in February 2025, he opposed the Oklahoma State Superintendent of Public Instruction's proposed mandate to request the citizenship status of children enrolling in public school, saying that elementary-school children were not a threat to public safety.
+Ryan Walters, the State Superintendent whom Stitt once appointed as the Oklahoma Secretary of Education, responded that Stitt is part of the deep state against Trump.